YeDeming/THUTag/readme.md

 Part III: How To Run Cross-validation of THUTagSuggest

 Test a single algorithm using Cross Evaluation : Specific commands can be found in file "command", a Training Class is corresponding to exactly a Testing Class.
-(Part VII Appendix show the correspondence between Training Class and Testing Class)
+(Part VII Appendix show the correspondence between Training Class and Suggesting Class)

 Parameters : --dataset="Input file path"
 	      --trainer_class="Name of Training Class"